brunomilhomem/brunomilhomem/README.md

 - :wave: Hi there!
 I’m Bruno Milhomem
 - :man_technologist: Passionate about data, learning and how we can make an impact.
-- :briefcase: Full-time Data Engineer at [BRF Consulting](https://www.linkedin.com/company/brfconsulting/)
+- :briefcase: Full-time Lead Data Engineer at [Calix Inc.](https://www.linkedin.com/company/brfconsulting/)
 - :mortar_board: Bachelor's Degree in Information System's at Senac
 - :mortar_board: Graduate Certificate in Artificial Intelligence & Machine Learning at Lambton College
 - :seedling: I’m currently learning Python and Machine Learning